 So why do people start clenching and grinding when facing a stressful situation?

-Our natural body response to a tensioned situation is accompanied by the release of stress hormones.
+Our natural body response to a tense situation is accompanied by the release of stress hormones.
 As soon as these hormones go into the bloodstream, they control all the body functions, including facial and jaw muscles.

 If you are stressed for a long period of time, your face and jaw muscles can remain contracted or partially contracted.
 This leads to grinding, clenching, and temporomandibular joint disorders (TMJD).